-When writing an appeal letter or donation request letter, there are certain things that every appeal letter needs to have.
-This article gives a quick snapshot of what your appeal letter needs to do and the best way to say it, followed by a sample donation request letter so you can see how it all works together.
+When writing an appeal letter or donation request letter, there are certain things that every fundraising appeal letter needs to have.
+This article gives a quick snapshot of what emotions your appeal needs to evoke and the best way to say it, followed by a sample donation request letter so you can see how it all works together.

 Tips On Writing an Appeal Letter